rkapl123/rkapl123.github.io/SQLServerXML.md

 # SQL Server XML queries

-When I started writing XML queries for the ORE Database, following blog article came extremely useful: [https://www.red-gate.com/simple-talk/sql/learn-sql-server/using-the-for-xml-clause-to-return-query-results-as-xml/](https://www.red-gate.com/simple-talk/sql/learn-sql-server/using-the-for-xml-clause-to-return-query-results-as-xml/)
+When I started writing XML queries for the ORE Database, following blog article was really helpful: [https://www.red-gate.com/simple-talk/sql/learn-sql-server/using-the-for-xml-clause-to-return-query-results-as-xml/](https://www.red-gate.com/simple-talk/sql/learn-sql-server/using-the-for-xml-clause-to-return-query-results-as-xml/)

 Mainly using the PATH flavour, I was able to create following results (first the partial queries, then the xml query and finally the result) for the ORE input: